 John A Sorrentino

 “Dr. John” was the first MBA online instructor in the business school, and taught one, and then two, online courses in the MBA program from 1997 to 2006.
-He has taught economics courses from principles to Ph.D. mathematical economics, taught statistics and computer & information science when Temple economists were in over-supply, taught economics seminars for actuaries, and was a co-founder of Temple’s Environmental Studies Program.
+He has taught economics courses from principles to Ph.D. mathematical economics, taught statistics and management information systems courses when Temple economists were in over-supply, taught economics seminars for actuaries, and was a co-founder of Temple’s Environmental Studies Program.
 He was honored by Temple University with a 1999 Lindback Award for Distinguished Teaching, and has performed service on numerous committees at all levels of the university and in the outside community.
+His favorite Committee at Temple is the Teaching, Learning & Technology Roundtable.
+He has been a member since its inception in the mid-1990s.

 - “Private Resolution of Production Externalities” Eastern Economic Journal, April 1975, 131-42 (with A. Whinston)